 Wix has also introduced a full-stack development platform called Velo, which lets developers build and launch their own applications.
 These tools present a new world of possibilities, enabling users with advanced knowledge to create unique apps via a combination of drag-and-drop and code editors.

 Squarespace has also maintained its popularity through various evolutions.
 The addition of ecommerce integrations (such as multiple payment gateways) and developer-friendly, template-creation features has expanded its appeal to different types of users, including artists and creatives.
 Additionally, Squarespace sells its own domain names, enabling it to compete with domain registrars such as GoDaddy.
+We can help you decide whether GoDaddy or Squarespace is the right choice for you.

 As we have seen in this post, website builders have come a long way since the days of code-based editors.
 Drag-and-drop interfaces have made website building far more accessible.
 Plus, a user can typically manage all aspects of their site from one account, including web hosting and email marketing.